MindFlavor/YoctoScheduler-core/README.md

 See the specific section: [configuration](docs/configuration.md).

+## Interaction

+Check out the [REST API reference](rest/rest.md), the command line tool is just for debugging purposes.

 ## Testing

 The test client accepts simple commands.
 The output will be garbled as the log goes there too.
 To test a schedule you have to create a task first and then schedule it.